Himanshuyadav-prog/demo/README.md

-# demo
-this is my first try
+# this my first demo on gitub
-second try by himanshu yadav